 Hostile working conditions can result in a workplace harassment claim against an employer if the negative conduct is motivated by an employee’s protected characteristics as defined under employment laws including Title VII of the Civil Rights Act of 1964, the California Fair Employment and Housing Act (FEHA), among others.

 An employee may be subjected to workplace bullying or an unlawful hostile work environment if the employee experiences intolerable working conditions due to offensive, oppressive or intimidating conduct by a supervisor or other employees.
 This is especially true if the environment interferes with any worker’s ability to perform their job.
 But how do you know if your work environment is actually hostile?
+Our Los Angeles employment law lawyers at Hennig Kramer Ruiz & Singh LLP go over everything you need to know about the signs of a toxic workplace.

 Our latest hostile work environment infographic shares common signs that your work environment may be toxic enough for you to file a workplace harassment claim.